grifs250/email-automation/email-collector/README.md

 ### Email Confirmation

 A confirmation email is sent to the user upon successful registration.
-This email confirms that their details have been received and provides additional information about the training program.
+This email confirms that their details have been received, it provides link to the training program and additional information about it.
 Nodemailer is used to send these emails, ensuring reliable and efficient email delivery.

 ### Rate Limiting